-Ayurveda is a science of life , based on many years of experience and knowledge preserved and passed down through the centuries.
-Her homeland is India , where the ancient doctrine of man and the world around him began five thousand years ago.
-Today, Ayurveda has a comprehensive application in the treatment of a number of diseases and in the approach to a nature-friendly lifestyle.
+Ayurveda is a science of life based on many years of experience and knowledge preserved and passed down through the centuries.
+Its homeland is India, where five thousand years ago the ancient doctrine of man and the world around him began.
+Today, Ayurveda has a comprehensive application in the treatment of many diseases and in the approach to environmentally friendly lifestyle.

-The basis of the methods and therapies used is establishing the root cause of the disease states and for disturbed energy balance in the human body.
-Many of the healing alternative therapies can be administered separately or in parallel with conventional medicine.
+The basis of the used methods and therapies is the establishment of the root cause of the disease states and the disturbed energy balance in the human body.
+Many remedial alternative therapies can be administered separately or in parallel with conventional medicine.

 Ayurveda has a positive effect on diseases of the joints, urinary system, gastrointestinal tract, circulatory system, allergic reactions, skin diseases, depression and much more.
 Ayurvedic medicine is comprehensive and environmentally friendly.

-2. What is Doshi and their attitude to diseases?
+2. What are Doshi and what do they have to do with the diseases?

 The world around us is made up of five fundamental elements.